-This Low Carb Crustless Quiche with Bacon and Brie is my new favorite way to make quiche.
-My family actually prefers quiche without the crust...just make sure you spray the pie plate really good so it doesn't stick.
-The brie in this crustless quiche gives so much flavor and the bacon, well, you know it makes everything taste better.
+This No Crust Keto Quiche is my favorite way to make quiche.
+My family actually prefers Quiche Lorraine without the crust...just make sure you spray the pie plate really good so it doesn't stick.
+The Monterey jack in this crustless quiche gives so much flavor and the bacon, well, you know it makes everything taste better.

 I've never met a quiche I didn't like, but the most amazing quiche I've ever had was in a cafe in Paris.
 It was a classic quiche Lorraine.
 It was buttery, cheesy, and absolutely divine.
 I had it with the most amazing french onion soup I've ever had!